gatewayapps/kamino/README.md

 ### Wait a minute, something's not working!
 Or I'd like to leave feedback
 If you find an issue, feel free to create an issue here.
 If you think of a way Kamino can be enhanced, also create an issue outlining your feature.

+### Privacy stuff
+Outside of the use of your Personal Access Token used by Kamino to perform its core function, we do not have the ability to view or retrieve your token.
+We do not transmit any information stored by Kamino and it is all stored via the `chrome.storage` object provided by Google in the development of Chrome extensions.
+We do not collect or track any personal information such as addresses, IP address, name, emails, credit card numbers, etc...
+Any analytics package that may be installed will only be used to track number of uses as well as the way Kamino is being used.
+Any analytics package will NOT store or track repo names, tokens, issue numbers or names or anything else related to the Github data used by Kamino.